 - Mercy Weapons: Mercy weapons fire MercyBullets, which are slivers and needles of a glassy knock-out drug which dissolve in blood.
 One would make the victim woozy; it took half a dozen to drop them in their tracks unconscious.
 An overdose can be fatal.
 The guns fire a steady stream of tiny slivers in a conical pattern.
 The guns have a tiny aperture and a CO2 cartridge doubling as a handle.
-They are used on Plateau because killing a criminal with a conventional gun prevents you from harvesting all their organs in order to transplant into worthy citizens.
+They are used on Plateau because killing a criminal with a conventional gun prevents you from harvesting all their organs for transplant into worthy citizens.
 On Plateau, they are brutally pragmatic about a criminal repaying their debit to society.
 And citizens happy with the prolonged life-span that comes with transplanted organs have no problem with laws mandating the death-by-organ-donation penalty for even minor offences.

 (A Gift From Earth by Larry Niven, 1968)

 - Needle Gun: Devoure flushed and lifted his blaster.